Find Your Perspective

 Cloudy with a Chance of Art

 Cloudy with a Chance of ArtEyes to the sky!
 HOTA’s Children’s Gallery is a place for daydreaming and creativity.
-The sky is the limit to your imagination, so we encourage families to look up and see some amazing artworks by Australian artists - historical and contemporary - that also look to the sky for inspiration.
+The sky is the limit to your imagination, so we encourage families to look up and see amazing historical to contemporary artworks by Australian artists who also look to the sky for inspiration.
 A curated display of cloud artworks will set the scene for play and creativity ‘beneath the clouds’ in the Children’s Gallery.
-Proudly supported by Experience Gold Coast Image: Guan Wei Sky 1999, synthetic polymer paint on canvas.
-Collection, HOTA Gallery.
-Donated through the Australian Government's Cultural Gifts Program by Guan Wei 2013 © Guan Wei
+Proudly supported by Experience Gold Coast

 -